Why charities should consider Adobe Cloud over desktop

 Like all big-name cloud vendors, Adobe are held to the latest standards for keeping your sensitsive charity data secure, with all the latest security protocols in place so you don’t have to worry about what might happen if you are hacked or something happens to the servers under your control – it’s in their hands.

 4 – They don’t go out of stock

 Adobe provide their desktop products from a limited stock of licenses.
 When the stock has depleted, we need Adobe to release further stock, so there is often a period of waiting.

 The cloud-based products don’t come with any stock limits and are always-available, so you know you’ll always be able to access the latest versions.

-Go to the tt-exchange software donation platform to access Adobe Creative Cloud and many more products at special discounted rates for charities
+Go to the Charity Digital Exchange software donation platform to access Adobe Creative Cloud and many more products at special discounted rates for charities